Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Analysis

 \subsection{Load Difference}

 We take a clip of the Azure Conversation trace from the 20th to the 40th minute as an example to analyze the load differences between prefill and decode instances under gradually increasing input load.
 This clip is characterized by a rising trend in request count per minute.
-As shown in Figure \ref{fig:trace-length-over-time} showing a progressive increase in total input length during this period.
-Figure \ref{fig:analysis-load} illustrates the number of requests being processed by prefill and decode instances over time.
-The results reveal that under gradually increasing workload, since requests must be processed sequentially through prefill instance followed by decode instance, the prefill instances experience an earlier onset of load increase, peak load timing, and load decline compared to decode instances.
+Figure~\ref{fig:analysis-load} illustrates the number of requests being processed by prefill and decode instances over time.
+Under gradually increasing workload, since requests must be processed sequentially through prefill instance followed by decode instance, the prefill instances experience an earlier onset of load increase, peak load timing, and load decline compared to decode instances.

-\parabf{Insight 5.} The mandatory Prefill $\rightarrow$ Decode computation order creates temporal misalignment in peak load patterns between prefill and decode instances, offers additional optimization opportunities for instance scheduling under bursty traffic: When prefill load increases, some decode instances with still-low load can be temporarily scheduled for prefill computation, until decode load begins to rise, at which point more instances should be reallocated to decode computation.
+\parabf{Insight 5.} The mandatory Prefill $\rightarrow$ Decode computation order creates temporal misalignment in peak load patterns between prefill and decode instances, offering optimization opportunities for instance scheduling under bursty traffic: When prefill load increases, some decode instances with still-low load can be temporarily scheduled for prefill computation, until decode load begins to rise, at which point more instances should be reallocated to decode computation.